matteobecchi/timeseries_analysis/README.md

 # timeseries_analysis
-Code for unsupervised clustering of time-correlated data.
+Code for unsupervised clustering of time-series data.
 Reference to https://arxiv.org/abs/2402.07786 for further details.

 ## Input data
 A one-dimensional time-series, computed on *N* particles for *T* frames.
 The input files must contain an array with shape *(N, T)* Supported formats: .npy, .npz, .txt.
 Also .xyz trajectories are supported, with the fifth column containing the data values.